Canada's first sustainable investment platform.

 He previously worked at Inerjys, a clean energy investment firm.
 He has consulted for the New York City Mayor’s Office on renewable energy, was Sustainability Coordinator for the University of Toronto and worked at the Carbon Disclosure Project.
 David has been named "Emerging Solar Leader" by the Canadian Solar Industries Association and "Top 30 Under 30" by Corporate Knights.

 David holds an M.P.A. from Columbia University and a B.Sc from the University of Toronto.

 Before joining CoPower, Matthew was a senior auditor at a large Montreal accounting firm.
-After completing a B.Com. at McGill University he went on to earn his CPA, CA designation.
-He is currently pursuing a CFA designation and has passed the first two levels of the CFA exams.
+After completing a B.Com. at McGill University he went on to earn his CPA, CA designation and his CFA charter.
 He is also an avid traveler and sports and music enthusiast.

 As CoPower’s manager of marketing and engagement, Lauryn is helping build a community of individuals investing for profit and planet.
 Prior to CoPower, Lauryn was Senior Campaigner, and half of Change.org Canada’s founding team.
 She managed strategy, storytelling, and email, while building an impressive track record of winning campaigns on issues ranging from refugee justice, to improving animal welfare at factory farms, to featuring iconic women from Canadian history on our banknotes.

 After completing her B.A. in environmental policy at the University of Toronto, she worked on offline campaigns as lead organizer at the Climate Action Network Canada.
 She loves train travel and has gone around (almost) the entire world, from England to Vietnam, and from San Francisco to New York.